 Apparently pigeons experience jealousy!
 I think most cat lovers would agree that cats can be jealous.
 When cats are jealous they may sulk.
 Perhaps multi-cat households provide owners with the possibility to see this emotion as one cat may become jealous of another if he/she has received more attention for whatever reason.

 Desire or lust

 Those of us who look after a neutered cat don’t often see lust although my cat likes to have sex on my arm when I’m wearing a dressing gown I am embarrassed to report.
 The urge to mate is lustful and is triggered by scent and body language from the female in heat.

 Sadness or depression

-I also find it interesting that Dr Fogle says that when he sees a sad or depressed cat it is because the cat has been removed from his home environment and from the people that he knows and who care for him.
-The sad cat in his clinic does not show signs of worry, anger or fear and neither does he eat as usual.
-He doesn’t respond to play activity from the nurses.
+I also find it interesting that Dr Fogle says that when he sees a sad or depressed cat it is because the cat has been removed from his home environment and from the people that he knows who care for him.
+The depressed cat in a hospital probably won’t show signs of worry, anger or fear but he won’t eat normally and he won’t respond to play activity from the nurses.
 Once he returns home, he is back to normal.

 Depression is of course an extreme version of sadness and is rare.
 It overwhelms the cat and shuts down the cat’s basic instinct to survive.